-- 7. The machine should then be slowly and carefully raised to a height that brings the tractor's PTO shaft and the gearbox input shaft to the same approximate height, whilst checking at all times that if the lift arms are still attached they are fouling nothing. - 8.
-To prevent undue stress on the top link clevis of the tractor, the system uses the tractor's drop arms to carry the weight of the machine.
-Some tractors, particularly of high hours, may be prone to their link arms sinking when the engine is switched off. - 9.
-If the axle frame has already been fitted to the tractor (See section 5.5 items 8, 9 and 10) then slowly reverse the tractor until the holes on the axle frame become in line with the required hole on the trimmer main frame. - 10.
-Fit the pins and lynch pins between the axle frame and the Powerblade frame using pins items 7 & 8. - 11.
-Fit the top link into POS 'A' then following steps 6 and 7 as described above. - 12.
+- 9. The machine should then be slowly and carefully raised to a height that brings the tractor's PTO shaft and the gearbox input shaft to the same approximate height. - 10.
+To prevent undue stress on the top link clevis of the tractor, the system uses the tractor's lift arms to carry the weight of the machine.
+Some tractors, particularly of high hours, may be prone to their link arms sinking when switched off. - 11.
 Check all components are fully tightened and all the fasteners in place.

-5.10 ADJUSTING AND CONNECTING THE PTO DRIVE SHAFT
+ADJUSTING AND CONNECTING THE PTO DRIVE SHAFT

-Refer to section 2 - Accident prevention when using the PTO shaft
+Refer to section 2 - Accident prevention when using the PTO shaft half shafts next to each other in the shortest working position and mark them 40mm as shown. guard tubes equally.